Facilities and features

 Accessibility

-There is a ramped entrance into the Church by the main entrance which is the North Door.
+There is a ramped entrance into the Church through the main entrance (north door).

 Our Building